microsoft/pxt-common-packages/libs/game/docs/reference/tiles/get-tile-location.md

 ## Example #example

 Make a grid tilemap with two tile colors.
 Create a round shaped sprite.
-Ramdomly choose a tile location to place the sprite at in the grid.
+Randomly choose a tile location to place the sprite at in the grid.

 ```blocks
 tiles.setTilemap(tilemap`level1`)